-I recently shared a Red & Green Chili recipe that was also for the slow cooker, but it did require a little bit of stove cooking first.
+I recently shared a Red & Green Chili recipe that was also for the crock pot, but it did require a little bit of stove cooking first.
 I know it’s only one extra step (and worth it in the end), but some days, just one less thing to do can make all the difference!
-With this Steak Chili recipe, my goal was to make things as quick and EASY as possible.
+With this Steak Slow Cooker Chili recipe, my goal was to make things as quick and EASY as possible.
 And trust me, it doesn’t get any easier or more delicious than this one.
-So if you are looking for a way to stay warm this winter or to feed a bunch of extra house guests, this recipe will not disappoint!
+So if you are looking for a way to stay warm this winter or to feed a bunch of extra house guests (or if you’re participating in a chili cook-off!), this recipe will not disappoint!
 (Just be sure to double it for a big crowd.)

 Sponsor Shoutout: Plan to Eat